dseight/vscode-disasexpl/README.md

     "**/*.cpp": "${fileDirname}/${fileBasenameNoExtension}.S"
 }
 ```
+Make sure to adjust the disassembly extension to `.s` when using the "-save-temps" option.

 Now, when all is done, simply select `F1 > Disassembly Explorer: Show`.
 Disassembly will be opened on the right side of your source.

 ## TODO